Chatzo/Chatzo/README.md

 🔭 I’m currently working on improving my skills in C#/.Net, HTML, CSS and Javacript

 🌱 I'm planning to add smaller projects here as I go.
-Everything from smaller things to more advances things like:
+Maybe things like:
 - Design patterns (Command pattern, Observer pattern etc)
 - Path finding algorithms like A* pathfinding or something similar
 - Boids algorithm